 World Bank Policy/Directive Applicability

 Environmental Assessment (OP 4.01, BP 4.01) Yes

-Natural Habitats (OP 4.04, BP 4.04) No
+Natural Habitats (OP 4.04, BP 4.04) Yes

 Forestry (OP4.36) No

 Pest Management (OP 4.09) Yes

 Cultural Property (OP 11.3) No

 Indigenous Peoples (OP 4.10) Yes

 Involuntary Resettlement (OP4.12, BP 4.12) No

 Safety of Dams (OP 4.37, BP 4.37) No

 Projects in International Waters (OP 7.50, BP 7.50, GP 7.50) No

 Projects in Disputed Areas (OP 7.60, BP 7.60, OP 7.60) No

 The OP 4.01 is triggered because of the potential negative environmental and social impacts of the procurement and rehabilitation activities which although small scale, could be significant.
 Under OP 4.01, the project is categorized as B. OP 4.09 is triggered because of the potential for increased use of pesticides among project beneficiaries and the potential of additional farm investment to indirectly result in increased pesticide use in the project areas.
+OP 4.04 is triggered because Component 2 grants may involve relocation of a few poorly situated tilapia ponds.
+The new sites for these ponds could encroach into natural habitats.
 OP 4.10 is triggered as per recent policy ruling by the Bank Safeguards Secretariat which requires OP 4.10 to be triggered in all Pacific Island Countries.

 Compliance with the requirements of the World Bank Policies -This Framework fulfils the requirement of OP 4.01.
 To comply with OP 4.09, the project will not fund purchase of any chemical pesticides and all farming and fishing households who are beneficiaries of the voucher programs as well as those who receive grants under Component 2 will be provided with MAF pamphlets on Integrated Pest Management and the Safe handling of Pesticides.
 The beneficiaries will also be encouraged to participate in the IPM trainings to be conducted by the MAF.
+For OP 4.04, the project will not fund fish pond rehabilitation that would involve relocation of the pond to new sites that encroaches or affects any critical or non-critical natural habitats as defined under OP 4.04.

 In terms of OP 4.10, the social assessment conducted under SACEP (Annex 8) provided inputs that informed the design of the project particularly in the identification and selection process of beneficiaries for Component 1 and 2.
 In addition, a series of free and prior informed consultations, as required under WB OP/BP 4.10 have been conducted in villages by MAF and the MWCD.
 The minutes of these consultations (Annex 9) indicate broad community acceptance and support for the project.

-Other policies such as OP 4.04 (Natural Habitat), OP 4.36 (Forestry), OP11.3 (Cultural

-Property) and OP4.12 (Involuntary Resettlement) while not triggered have been considered in the screening of eligible project activities under Component 2.
+Other policies such as OP 4.36 (Forestry), OP11.3 (Cultural Property) and OP4.12 (Involuntary Resettlement) while not triggered have been considered in the screening of eligible project activities under Component 2.
 Activities that would convert forest or natural habitat or those that would result in involuntary displacement or restriction of access to livelihoods or those that involve lands with existing boundary disputes would not be funded.